-In Italy there are different housing options, from individual/shared apartments to single/double rooms.The availability and costs of accommodation vary considerably depending on the city, the location and the facilities provides.
+In Italy there are different housing options, from individual/shared apartments to single/double rooms.
+Availability and costs vary considerably depending on the city, the location and the facilities provided.

 - The payment beforehand of a deposit is normally required.
 Deposit must be returned but landlord is allowed to keep it or a part of it to cover damages.